“Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?”

 Sir Michael Palin

 Vocabulary should be taught explicitly throughout every Geography lesson using our whole school techniques such as ‘My turn, your turn’, using a variety of voices for repetition and the ‘Word Aware rap’ where appropriate.
+This high level vocabulary is retrieved explicitly as part of each lesson as well as through application of writing within lessons.
+For example, in Year 3 children are challenged to learn challenging vocabulary related to Settlements and cities which in turn they can apply and extend in Year 4 when learning about population of different settlements as well as the tourism different settlements bring.

 Opening Worlds Humanities Curriculum